 Focusing on your why, also keeps you focused.
 You often hear stylists say that they do what they do for their family and to have a better life.
 Staying committed to a good work ethic will allow everything else to follow suit.

 #12 Time Management is Crucial to Success

-Hairstylists know how to be super efficient because it’s a part of their brand and everyday grind.
+Hairstylists know how to be super-efficient because it’s a part of their brand and the everyday grind.

 If they have eight clients that day, then they need to be able to provide a service to them in a certain amount of time.
 It’s essential to build a good skill set so that it will allow you to make smart but fast decisions.

 Understanding that things will happen and throw you off but that’s normal, and you have to learn to bounce back fast.

 So many people think the time is on their side, but it isn’t.
 Learning to plan and staying focused is essential.
 Clock watching is also a good thing because it shows you’re aware of the time.

 Communication plays a big part in this as well.
 For hairstylists, they know all too well how it hurts them when people are running later.
 It may potentially throw off their day.
 A big takeaway is respecting other people's time.
 If you’re going to be late anywhere, it doesn’t take but a minute to give that person a heads up.
 If taken likely, communication can make or break any relationship.

 I ran into a person who said one of the greatest things they learned from their hairdresser parent was independence.
 Because their mother was always working hard at building clientele, they had to learn things on their own.